BiteBytes/I_Hate_WordPress/README.md

 These are the plugins I generally use on every site I make:
 * asdf

-Some of these may be old or outdated.
+Some of the plugins below may be old or outdated.
 Make sure you check when they were last updated.

 ### Development
 - https://wordpress.org/plugins/what-the-file/